Hsd2024/My-Bio/README.md

 # Hello, I'm Hasib sidiqi,

-I am cetified Security+ a profound interest in technology and a dedication to solving cyber security problems.
+I am cetified CompTIA SY0-701 Security+ a profound interest in technology and a dedication to solving cyber security problems.

 ## Objective